Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ2: Fine-tuning Improvement

-Among the models, CodeGemma demonstrated exceptional post-fine-tuning performance, surpassing both Gemma and other models across most metrics on CSN and \cosqaplus.
-This suggests that additional code pre-training enhanced its code understanding.
-Although this initially impacted its search task performance, fine-tuning significantly boosted its capabilities.
+Among the models, CodeGemma \revRtwo{demonstrates} exceptional post-fine-tuning performance, surpassing both Gemma and other models across most metrics on CSN, \revRtwo{and while its performance on \cosqaplus ranks second, it also remains close to that of Gemma.} This suggests that additional code pre-training enhanced its code understanding.
+Although this initially impacted its search task performance, fine-tuning significantly \revRtwo{boosts} its capabilities.